Independent schools admissions - insider information on getting in!

 We independently review approximately 800 good, independent schools in our own inimitable style - revered and feared by schools, loved by parents.
 We have a whole series of articles and advice to help you every step of the way; whether tentatively embarking on choosing a school, or part way through the school choice process.
-If you are a subscriber you can even compare English independent senior schools using 'My Schools' - just select schools of interest then compare them, as we explain in 'Find A School, Save and Compare'.

 A subscription to The Good Schools Guide costs just £9.99 for one month or £39 for one year - that is equivalent to just £3.25 a month.
 (NB We do not store card details, there is no ongoing commitment - but we will remind you if/when your subscription is due to expire).

 For those new to the process:

 ...and receive our FREE expert guide to Tutors!